Bluebella - EU

 There are many bra size calculators online, and Bluebella has one here

-2. Firstly, measure the fullest part of your bust by making sure the tape measure is flat and horizontal against your back.
-This is the over-bust measurement
+Grab a tape measure and measure the fullest part of your bust by making sure the tape measure is flat and horizontal against your back.
+This is the over-bust measurement.

 Bra cup